prmsregmi/corona_desktop/README.md

 # corona_desktop
-A script to automatically load corona data and
+A script to automatically load corona data and display in your desktop.

 Make sure python is installed on your device.